Stollen Christmas Bread

 Instructions

-- Cover the bowl loosely and let the dough sit in a warm place until visibly risen.
+- Loosely cover the bowl with a kitchen towel and set in a warm place until dough has visibly risen.

-- Add the raisins, candied lemon peel, and chopped almonds.
-Mix until well combined.
-This can be done in the bowl or better with your hands on the kitchen counter.
+- Add in the raisins, candied lemon peel, and chopped almonds and mix until well combined. *This can be done in the bowl or on the kitchen counter with your hands.

 - With your hands or a rolling pin, roll the dough into a big square.
 In the middle of the square, using your hands or the rolling pin, create an indentation the length of the dough.
 Roll the marzipan out the same length as the dough and place into indentation (if using).

-- Pick raisins from the surface and stick them deeper into the loaf (they'll blacken during baking if they're sitting on the surface).
+- Pick off any raisins that are visible on the surface and stick them deeper into the loaf (they'll blacken during baking if they're sitting on the surface).

-- Remove the Stollen from the oven and immediately brush generously with the melted butter.
+- Remove from the oven and immediately brush generously with melted butter and dust with powdered sugar.

-- This Stollen can be enjoyed immediately but for the best flavor, I recommend tightly wrapping it in foil and keeping it in a cool place for about 3 weeks.
+- The Christmas bread can be enjoyed immediately but for the best flavor, I recommend tightly wrapping it in foil and keeping it in a cool place for about 3 weeks.

 Video